VidyaNayak02/Global-Air-Pollution-Multivariate-Linear-Regression/README.md

 LASSO demonstrated clear feature-selection behaviour by reducing the coefficient of `CO AQI Value` to zero while retaining Ozone, NO2, and PM2.5.
 Ridge, in contrast, mainly shrank coefficient magnitudes while retaining the predictors.
 Elastic Net provided a combination of L1 and L2 regularization but showed comparatively lower predictive performance for the selected hyperparameters.

 The comparison between StandardScaler and RobustScaler showed that, for this particular dataset, the choice of scaler had **only a small effect on predictive performance**.
-The RobustScaler + LASSO experiment achieved MAE = 4.7872, RMSE = 8.7763, and R² = 0.97583.
-More importantly, both scalers produced the same LASSO feature-selection result, although the coefficient magnitudes differed.

 RobustScaler was included because the dataset contains extreme observations and its median/IQR-based transformation is less influenced by such values.
 However, the experiments do not support a universal claim that RobustScaler is always better than StandardScaler.